EvolBioInf/andi/README.md

 ## Prerequisites

-This program has the following dependencies: [kseq.h](http://lh3lh3.users.sourceforge.net/kseq.shtml), RMQ_succinct, [libdivsufsort](https://code.google.com/p/libdivsufsort/) and the [GNU Scientific Library](http://www.gnu.org/software/gsl/).
+This program has the following dependencies: [kseq.h](http://lh3lh3.users.sourceforge.net/kseq.shtml), RMQ_succinct and [libdivsufsort](https://code.google.com/p/libdivsufsort/).
 The former two are included in the `lib` directory.
-Please make sure, you have the other two installed before attempting a build.
+Please make sure you installed the latter before attempting a build.
 If you did get the source, not as a tarball, but straight from the git repository, you will also need autoconf, automake and the libtool.

 ## Compiling